Category

 7 Examples of Operational Risk

 Operational risk may look different depending on your industry.
-Here are seven common threats to your company’s operational resilience and potential impacts.
+Here are seven common threats to your company’s operational resilience and potential impacts and business disruptions.

 1. Internal fraud